SLKone/SLKone.github.io/AI-Positioning.md

 5. Do not echo the AI-native firms.
 Avoid "deploy," "deployment," "forward-deployed," "AI-native," "build around intelligence," "rewire."
 6. No hype.
 No "world-class," "best-in-class," "cutting-edge," "AI-powered," "transformative," "game-changer."
 7. Proof gates the claim.
 If we cannot point to an outcome, soften the claim rather than invent one.
+8. Replace generic AI language with the operating use case.
+Say "forecast accuracy," "ARR waterfall," "diligence data cleanup," "pricing model," "revenue-cycle reporting," or "SIOP forecast tool" when that is what we mean.

 ## 6. What Stays, What Changes